anandsaha/stash/cap/capstone/src/README.txt

 3. Invoke vrep.sh from the V-REP directory.
 This will start the V-REP UI.

-4. Go to 'File > Open Scene' and select the scene.ttt file which is part of this src repository.
+4. Go to 'File > Open Scene' and select the 'scene.ttt' file which is provided with my codebase.

 This will open the scene which we will use for training.